 Douglas was born in Toronto, Canada, the youngest of five children.
-Following in the footsteps of their own siblings, his parents, Rosina Maud and William, had emigrated from London, England, hoping for a more prosperous life.
+Following in the

 Douglas was educated in several towns and cities in Ontario, because his architect father had to frequently relocate to find work, during the severe economic downturn, in the 1920s and 30s.